 I highly recommend stopping by Kosanji Temple (耕三寺) on Ikuchijima Island along the way.
 Be sure to check out the interesting cave and Miraishin no Oka which is an art work made out of Italian marble.
 It really is a worthwhile stop!
 You can thank me later :)

 Address in English: 553-2 Setodacho Setoda, Onomichi, Hiroshima 722-2411

 Address in Japanese: 〒722-2411 広島県尾道市瀬戸田町瀬戸田553-2

 Dolce Ice-Cream on the Shimanami Cycling Route

-One last recommendation along the Shimanami Kaido is Dolce Ice-cream on Setoda island.
+One last recommendation along the Shimanami Kaido is Dolce Ice-Cream on Setoda island.
 If you're taking the regular Shimanami Kaido cycling route (blue line), you'll easily be able to spot the store as you ride along the coast.

-The store offers traditional ice-cream flavours, as well as specialty flavours made from locally grown ingredients such as fig and various types of citrus.
+Dolce Ice-Cream offers traditional ice-cream flavours, as well as specialty flavours made from locally grown ingredients such as fig and various types of citrus.
 The store is well-known in this area and definitely worth a stop.